LucJoh/VHDLCommLib/spi/README.md

 - Purpose: Initialize the design library and generate a copy of modelsim.ini.
 - Usage:
   make init
-- Effect: This command sets up the necessary environment for ModelSim by creating a design library and copying modelsim.ini.

 # vcom
 - Purpose: Compile the design using ModelSim.